-$$F(y, y', \cdots, y^{(n)}) = 0,$$ (3)
+$$F(y, y', \dots, y^{(n)}) = 0$$ , (3)

-We take a computer algebra point of view; i.e., we typically want to compute solution formulas, not simply numerical values at particular points.
-For an introduction to computer algebra in general, and to the algorithmic basis of this project in particular, we refer to [1].
+We take a computer algebra point of view; i.e. we typically want to compute solution formulas, not simply numerical values at particular points.
+For an introduction to computer algebra in general, and to the algorithmic basis of this project in particular, we refer to [44].

-Differential algebra, and in particular differential computer algebra, is investigating and modeling differential equations in several ways: By differential polynomials, by linear differential operators, and also by differential Galois theory.
-Already in the early decades of the 20th century Janet^[2] worked on an elimination theory for partial differential equations.
-The theory of differential polynomials was introduced by Ritt^[3] and has been vigorously developed since then.
-Classical Galois theory, i.e., the theory of automorphism groups of solutions to algebraic equations, is gradually being extended and applied to the solutions of differentials equations, e.g., in [4], [5] and [6].
-Lie symmetries can often be used for determining solutions; see [7].
+Differential algebra, and in particular differential computer algebra, is investigating and modeling differential equations in several ways: by differential polynomials, by linear differential operators, and also by differential Galois theory.
+Already in the early decades of the 20th century Janet [19] worked on an elimination theory for partial differential equations.
+The theory of differential polynomials was introduced by Ritt [34] and has been vigorously developed since then.
+Classical Galois theory, i.e., the theory of automorphism groups of solutions to algebraic equations, is gradually being extended and applied to the solutions of differentials equations, e.g. in [21], [24] and [39].
+Lie symmetries can often be used for determining solutions; cf. [35].
 AODEs are typically non-linear.
 There are still no general solution algorithms for such problems.
-Special cases are treated, e.g., in [8-11].
+Special cases are treated, e.g., in [22], [38], and [3], [4].
 The solution methods can also be distinguished w.r.t. the type of solution they are looking for; e.g., rational, algebraic, or Liouvillian solutions.

 First-order AODEs have been studied a lot and there is a variety of solution methods for special classes of such ODEs.
-The study of AODEs can be dated back to the work of Fuchs^[12], and Poincaré^[13].
-In [14], Malmquist studied the class of first-order AODEs having transcendental meromorphic solutions, and Eremenko revisited later in [15].
-By using the result of Matsuda^[16] on classification of differential algebraic function fields without movable critical points, Eremeko presented an implicit characterization of a degree bound for rational solutions^[17].
-In [10], Kovacic solved completely the problem of computing Liouvillian solutions of second order linear AODEs with rational function coefficients.
+The study of AODEs can be dated back to the work of Fuchs [11], and Poincaré [33].
+In [25], Malmquist studied the class of first-order AODEs having transcendental meromorphic solutions, and Eremenko revisited later in [7].
+By using the result of Matsuda [26] on classification of differential algebraic function fields without movable critical points, Eremeko presented an implicit characterization of a degree bound for rational solutions [8].
+In [22], Kovacic solved completely the problem of computing Liouvillian solutions of second order linear AODEs with rational function coefficients.
 Kovacic also proposed an algorithm for determining all rational solutions of a Riccati equation.
-Hubert^[18] found implicit solutions by computing Gröbner bases.
+Hubert [16] found implicit solutions by computing Gröbner bases.

 A new algebro-geometric approach was first introduced by Feng and Gao.
-In [19, 20] they provided a polynomial time algorithm for computing rational general solutions of first-order autonomous AODEs.
-In [21], Chen and Ma combined an algebro-geometric method with Fuchs' theorem about first-order AODEs without movable critical point and studied a special kind of rational general solutions.
-In [22-24], Ngô and Winkler extended the algebro-geometric method to the class of non-autonomous parametrizable first-order AODEs and studied their rational general solutions.
-Following this direction, a generalization to the class of higher order AODEs^[25], and even to algebraic partial differential equations^[26, 27] has been proposed.
+In [9, 10] they provided a polynomial time algorithm for computing rational general solutions of first-order autonomous AODEs.
+In [6], Chen and Ma combined an algebro-geometric method with Fuchs' theorem about first-order AODEs without movable critical point and studied a special kind of rational general solutions.
+In [30-32], Ngô and Winkler extended the algebro-geometric method to the class of non-autonomous parametrizable first-order AODEs and studied their rational general solutions.
+Following this direction, a generalization to the class of higher order AODEs [18], and even to algebraic partial differential equations [12, 13] has been proposed.
 Whereas for general first-order AODEs we still do not have a decision algorithm for the existence of rational general solutions, we can now decide whether such an AODE has a so-called strong rational general solution; i.e., a rational general solution in which the transcendental constant appears rationally.
-This has recently be shown in [28].
-In [29] we computed all rational solutions of a wide class of first-order AODEs.
-A practical application of the algebro-geometric method can be found in [30], where explicit solutions of AODEs give rise to formulas for Zolotarev polynomials.
+This has recently be shown in [41].
+In [42] we compute all rational solutions of a wide class of first-order AODEs.
+A practical application of the algebro-geometric method can be found in [14], where explicit solutions of AODEs give rise to formulas for Zolotarev polynomials.